 The appetite to wager on the Bronx Bombers and other fan favorites like the NFL’s Giants and Jets is definitely there.
-But the state doesn’t have the legislation in place yet to make it happen.
+But the state doesn’t have the legislation in place yet to make it happen with licensed betting operators.

-So, for now, sports fans will continue to find other options to bet on the Knicks or Nets — like a visit to Las Vegas to stay at the iconic resort New York New York.
+So, for now, sports fans will continue to find other offshore options to bet on the Knicks or Nets with sportsbooks such as the following ones:

 Betting Laws in New York

 Almost 20 million people live in the state of New York.
 New York City, with its 8.5 million residents, is the largest, while Albany is the state capital.

 In New York, state laws have historically limited gambling to casinos on Indian reservations and allow betting on horse and harness racing.
 But times are changing in the Empire State.
 In 2013, voters approved an amendment to the New York constitution that allows more Las Vegas-style casinos in the state.

 Generally speaking, all legalized gambling within New York is now limited to the following areas:

 - Commercial casinos.

 - Horse and harness racing.

 Casinos have only been operational in New York state since 1993.
 Before that, there were only bingo halls.
 Today, you can find 25 casinos in New York state, though not all are created equal.